gurpreeth956/eCommerce-Database/README.md

 - Gurpreeth, Raymond, Tenzin

 Website and Database for eCommerce using Flask and SQL.
-We used MySQL Workbench for the database and PyCharm for Flask.
+We used MySQL Workbench for the database and PyCharm for Python and Flask.
 Boostrap was utilized to design all the web pages.

 Some General Features:
 - Included a sign up and login feature for both employees and customers